 Apart from its spacey vibe, there’s one detail of Debbie Harry’s song that Yer Average fan will experience instinctively, but the tedious analytical bent of the musicologist may home in on: the hallucinatory temporary modulation at the end of the third line (find/blind), fleetingly sketching a major triad on la—all the more ironic for the deflation expressed by the lyric.

-That harmonic shift reminds me of Rag Marwa, with its implied major scale on la over the do drone.
+That harmonic shift reminds me of Rag Marwa, with its implied major scale on la over the do drone, the flat re clashing with the tonic.
 Sure, Heart of glass hardly compares with the complexities of the ascending and descending scales of the rag, worked through over a long period, but hey.
 Here’s a sarangi version from Sultan Khan:

 Or Nikhil Banerjee on sitar: